Public Events Calendar

 This lecture recording can be found on the Available Recordings page approximately two business days after the event and will remain accessible for three weeks.

-Co-Sponsors: Center for Cyclone Civics, Carrie Chapman Catt Center for Women and Politics, Greenlee School of Journalism and Communication, Political Science Department, History Department, Committee on Lectures (funded by Student Government) -
+Co-Sponsors: Cyclone Civics, Committee on Lectures (funded by Student Government) -

 Grandma Mojo's Improv Comedy (Opens in new tab/window)